go101/tinyrouter/benchmarks/README.md

-The benchmarks are placed in this subfolder to avoid Go programs depending on tinyrouters downloading the third-party packages these benchmarks depend on.
+The benchmarks are placed in this subfolder to avoid Go programs depending on TinyRouter downloading the third-party packages these benchmarks depend on.